Canon G1 X Mark II vs Sony A5000

 It is notable that the G1X Mark II has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the G1X Mark II and the A5000 have been discontinued, but can regularly be found used on eBay.
+The A5000 was replaced by the Sony A5100, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Sony A5000 or vice versa?
 The listing below highlights the relative strengths of the two models.